Cambodian genocide denial: Continued downplaying

 Certain authors have continued to downplay Khmer Rouge atrocities in recent years.
 Richard Dudman, who accompanied Caldwell to Cambodia, challenged the "conventional wisdom that Pol Pot and the Khmer Rouge are irrational fanatics who practiced deliberate genocide [and] slaughtered more than one million Cambodians" in a 1990 editorial in The New York Times, arguing that "The evidence for these fixed beliefs consists mainly of poignant though statistically inconclusive anecdotes from accounts of mass executions in a few villages.
 It comes mostly from those with an interest in blackening the name of the Khmer Rouge: From Cambodian refugees, largely the middle- and upper-class victims of the Pol Pot revolution, and from the Vietnamese."

-In 2012, Holocaust denier Israel Shamir wrote an article titled "Pol Pot Revisited" for CounterPunch in which he argued:
+In 2012, Holocaust denier Israel Shamir wrote an article titled "Pol Pot Revisited" for CounterPunch, in which he argued:

 New Cambodia (or Kampuchea, as it was called) under Pol Pot and his comrades was a nightmare for the privileged, for the wealthy and for their retainers; but poor people had enough food and were taught to read and write.
 As for the mass killings, these are just horror stories, averred my Cambodian interlocutors.
 Surely the victorious peasants shot marauders and spies, but many more died of American-planted mines and during the subsequent Vietnamese takeover, they said ...
 Noam Chomsky assessed that the death toll in Cambodia may have been inflated 'by a factor of a thousand'...
 To me, this recalls other CIA-sponsored stories of Red atrocities, be it Stalin's Terror or the Ukrainian Holodomor ...
 [The Vietnamese] supported the black legend of genocide to justify their own bloody intervention.

+Whilst acknowledging that they committed mass murder and crimes against humanity, author Philip Short has argued that the Khmer Rouge were "innocent" of committing genocide, citing "Article II of the UN Genocide Convention", claiming that they "did not seek to exterminate a 'national, ethnic, racial or religious group', whether their own, the Vietnamese, the Chams or any other.
+They conspired to enslave a people."
+This interpretation was criticised by Ben Kiernan, who pointed out that Short had truncated the UN's "definition of genocide: acts committed “with the intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such.”
+Quoting selectively, he substituted “exterminate” for “in whole or in part.”"
+Kiernan also states that Short: